dotlang/language/Enhancements.md

 `struct Stack<T: Comparable> { ... }`
 `struct Stack<Comparable T, Disposable U> { ... }`

-? - template: we dont need default and multiple interfaces.
-`struct Stack<T: Parent>`
-we can remove typename.

 ? - how to define members of template?
 `int (Stack<T> this) push(T value) { ...} `